saranshbansal/learn-aws/NOTES_ACCOUNT_SECURITY.md

 | Stateful: any traffic allowed out will automatically be allowed in | Stateless: NACLs need separate outbound rules |

 # Storage
-## EBS
-Storage service available to connect to EC2 over a network.
-EBS Volumes are available inside AZ.
-They are automatically replicated within AZ.

-## Instance store
-- Instance store is non-persistent and are physically attached to EC2 servers.
-- They offer high performance and are used for storing data temporarily which doesn’t need replication.

-## EBS Snapshot (for backup)
-- Snapshots are created for EC2 Volumes.
-These are stored outside AZ in S3.
-- Because they are outside AZ, they can be re-used in some other EBS volume in another AZ.
-- They can also be used to create AMIs

-## EFS (Elastic File System)

-EFS is file based storage service located outside of AZs (unlike EBS) and can be attached to multiple EC2 instances across AZs.
-It is a great way to attach a shared storage location between instances across AZs. - Supports very large number of instances across many AZs unlike EBS which has certain constraints.

-- EFS > EBS!
-- Access to FS is via NFS (Network file system protocol) and is linux only that’s why we have mount points rather than drive letters.
-- Can be connected to Corporate on-prem data centre.